Progress Conference 2025

 LOCATION.
 We'll be back at the beautiful Lighthaven Campus that received rave reviews for the first conference.

 SPEAKERS.
-An initial slate of speakers will be announced by April.
-See below for 2024 speakers.
+Our initial slate of speakers is below.
+More speakers will be announced soon.

 ACCESS.
-This will again be an invitation-only event, with ~300 guests.
-Save-the-date messages for invited guests are going out by early March.
-Tickets will be available for purchase by invited guests in April.
-At that time we'll also have an open application period where anyone can apply for a ticket.
+This will again be an invitation-only event, with ~300 attendees.
+Tickets are now available for purchase by invited guests.
+We also have an open application period where anyone can apply for a ticket.

 Top thinkers and doers in the progress community

 Our speakers all are inspired to create an ambitious, technologically advanced future—yet they may disagree (sometimes vehemently) about how we get there.
-They come from a wide range of backgrounds, from academics to company founders to investors, from journalists to YouTubers.
-They’ll provide thoughtful perspectives about all kinds of ways we can make progress happen—from meta-science to policy reform, from space to AI to biotech to defense and nuclear energy and more.
+They come from a wide range of backgrounds, from academics to company founders to investors, from journalists to scientists.
+They’ll provide thoughtful perspectives about all kinds of ways we can make progress happen—from building the bold future with AI, biotech innovation, and hard tech, to ensuring policy enables builders in housing, longevity, AI, energy, and more.

 Tyler Cowen